spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-promotions-and-discounts-feature-walkthrough.md

 template: concept-topic-template
 ---

-With the *Marketplace Promotions and Discounts* feature, the discounts are correctly applied to the merchant orders.
+With the *Marketplace Promotions and Discounts* feature, the discounts are correctly to the merchant orders.

 ## Related Developer articles